Chart Color Schemes

 Employment

-Balgowlah has a highly educated workforce with significant representation in the technology sector.
-Its unemployment rate is 3.8%, as per AreaSearch's aggregation of statistical area data.
-As of September 2025, there are 4,628 residents employed, with an unemployment rate of 0.4% lower than Greater Sydney's rate of 4.2%.
+Balgowlah has a highly educated workforce with notable representation in the technology sector.
+Its unemployment rate is 3.8%, according to AreaSearch's aggregation of statistical area data.
+By December 2025, 4642 residents are employed, with an unemployment rate of 0.4% lower than Greater Sydney's rate of 4.2%.

-Workforce participation in Balgowlah is similar to Greater Sydney's at 70.0%.
-According to Census responses, 60.8% of residents work from home, though Covid-19 lockdown impacts should be considered.
-The leading employment industries among residents are professional & technical, health care & social assistance, and finance & insurance.
-Balgowlah has a notably high concentration in professional & technical jobs, with levels at 1.6 times the regional average.
+Workforce participation stands at 72.5%, slightly higher than Greater Sydney's 70.2%.
+Census responses indicate that 60.8% of residents work from home, though Covid-19 lockdown impacts should be considered.
+The leading employment industries are professional & technical, health care & social assistance, and finance & insurance.
+Balgowlah has a particularly notable concentration in professional & technical services, with employment levels at 1.6 times the regional average.

 Conversely, transport, postal & warehousing shows lower representation at 2.6% compared to the regional average of 5.3%.
-The area appears to offer limited local employment opportunities, indicated by the count of Census working population versus resident population.
-Between September 2024 and September 2025, Balgowlah's labour force decreased by 0.5%, with employment declining by 2.2%, causing unemployment to rise by 1.7 percentage points.
-In comparison, Greater Sydney recorded employment growth of 2.1% and labour force growth of 2.4%, with unemployment rising by 0.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these projections to Balgowlah's employment mix indicates local employment should increase by 7.3% over five years and 14.6% over ten years, though these are simple weighting extrapolations for illustrative purposes and do not account for localised population projections.
+The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Based on AreaSearch's analysis of SALM and ABS data aggregated from broader statistical areas, during the year to December 2025, the labour force decreased by 0.1% alongside a 1.7% employment decline, causing unemployment to rise by 1.5 percentage points.
+By comparison, Greater Sydney recorded employment growth of 2.2%, labour force growth of 2.3%, with unemployment rising marginally.
+Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Balgowlah.
+These projections estimate that national employment will expand by 6.6% over five years and 13.7% over ten years, though growth rates differ significantly between industry sectors.
+Applying these industry-specific projections to Balgowlah's employment mix suggests local employment should increase by 7.3% over five years and 14.6% over ten years.

 Frequently Asked Questions - Employment